Support

 Lens flare

-FX → Lens Flare simulates glare and streaks from bright areas in the scene.
-On lower-spec machines it can drag performance noticeably, especially at Quality → Ultra (the default).
-Try Optimized first, or disable flare while working and enable it only for the final PNG or video export.
+Camera → Lens Flare simulates glare and streaks from bright areas in the scene.
+On lower-spec machines it can drag performance noticeably — default quality is High (Low → Ultra available).
+Try Medium or Low first, or disable flare while working and enable it only for the final PNG or video export.

 -